Managing Chemical Substances

 Accurately Evaluated Chemical Substance Risks in a Timely Fashion and Properly Managed These Risks

-The risk management of chemical substances can be interpreted as risk management in each part of the supply chain.
+The risk management of chemical substances can be interpreted as risk management of each part of the supply chain.
 To this end, it is necessary to provide information in accordance with the flow of materials.
 In each of the development, manufacturing, sales, and disposal stages, TOK creates and implements procedures for complying with all laws and regulations and managing risks.

 (1) Obtaining information about revisions to laws, regulations, and treaties